Do you know what your property entitlements are following the breakdown of your relationship?

 The Full Court also considered that the trial judge had placed appropriate significance on the fact that neither party in the relationship had acted to ensure that the other party would benefit from their property or superannuation in the event of death of that party.
 The Full Court said then that, in the absence of evidence, the trial judge could not have concluded (and did not in fact conclude) that either party assumed that there would be some redistribution of property in the event that the relationship came to an end for reasons other than the death of one of the parties.

-It is very important then to closely consider how you and your former partner conducted your relationship and especially your financial affairs so that you can know whether the family courts would likely be willing to make an order altering property interests between you and your former partner.
+It is very important then to closely consider how you and your former partner conducted your relationship and especially your financial affairs so that you can know whether the family courts would likely be willing to make an order declaring property entitlements for you and your former partner.
 In the majority of cases, an order of that kind would be available between parties to a relationship.

 LGM’s Brisbane Family Lawyers are ready to assist with division of property and property entitlements following the breakdown of a relationship.